denten-books/plain-text/40-screen.md

 The sign is no longer immutable, as if etched in stone.
 Rather, we observe it in motion.
 The "illusion" of digital textuality is a consequence of the dynamic property of projection.
-To place texts on a screen is to bring them closer to the moving image.
+To place texts on a screen is to bring them closer to moving image.
 What does it mean to perceive seemingly static words through a fundamentally dynamic medium?
 What happens to literature that takes place on cinema screens?

-In previous chapters, we have encountered the shape of the conduit: keyboards, screens, storage.
 In this chapter, a short meditation on the digital commonplaces in popular culture precedes two case studies, one from the material history of telegraphy and the other from the history of modern display technology.
 Archival material---patents, blueprints, phenomenological accounts from the early history of word processing---will be brought to bear on a debate concerning the nature of digital representation and perception in the philosophy of aesthetics.

-I will question the term "digital," a descriptor everywhere now used yet so poorly felt and understood.
-One intuits that it has something to do with numbers or fingers, but something more is always at stake in its distinction from analog.
+Digital *X*: the adjective is everywhere now used yet so poorly felt and understood.
+One intuits it has something to do with numbers or fingers, but something more is always at stake in its distinction from analog things.
 That something---a remainder, a trace---will be my focus here.
-Through a series of case studies that test our theoretical intuitions against the material realities of digital representation, I will advance, as always, a materialist, computational poetics, which foregrounds a thick description of the device.
-The chapter will engage with the elemental particulates of two primal media conduits: electric ether and liquid crystal, the media behind the telegraph and the liquid crystal display (LCD).
+A series of case studies will test our theoretical intuitions against the material realities of digital representation.
+I will advance, as always, a materialist, formal, and historically-grounded analysis, which foregrounds a thick description of the device.
+This chapter will engage the elemental particulates of two fundamental media conduits: electric ether and liquid crystal.
+The first is a primary host for telegraphy.
+The second filters light on screen.

-I am also concerned with a phenomenological description of human perception.
-My goal is to disturb the comfort and congruity between organ and device.
-The two mold and reshape each other.
-This dialectic must be disturbed for understanding to take place.
-The nature of "digital" experience might appear to be an intrinsic property of the medium.
-But, under closer examination, as I argue, it reveals itself as a political construct that lays claims on the body, structuring the physical affordances of communication.
+I am also concerned here with a phenomenological description of human perception.
+My goal is to disrupt the naturalized congruity between organ and device.
+The quality of something being "digital," I argue, might initially appear to be an intrinsic attribute of the medium.
+Under closer examination, it reveals itself as a political construct that lays claims on the body, structuring the physical affordances of communication.
 The change of the *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
-The projection "attunes" the viewer to the message.
-By attunement I mean something analogous to what Marcel Mauss calls the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example: the position of the hands, the head, or the movement of the eyes.
+The mode "attunes" viewers to its message.
+By attunement I mean something analogous to what Marcel Mauss has called the "techniques of the body": the way in which we sit down to read for example, the position of head and hands, eye movement, and posture [@mauss_techniques_2006, 78].
 Attunement structures apprehension.
 It answers the "how" of perception.

 It would be wrong to conflate the medium with the message in this context.
-At stake in the digital--analog divide is rather the reader's ability to do something with the text.
-Throughout this chapter I will use the word "medium" to narrowly identify the physical conduits of representation.[^ln3-oed] Thus the medium of painting is paint and canvas; the medium of books is paper and ink.
-The gained precision in terms will help later, when I consider more complicated and interested edge cases.
+At stake in the digital--analog divide is rather a reader's ability to do something with texts.
+Throughout this chapter, I will use the word "medium" to narrowly identify the physical conduits of representation.[^ln3-oed] Thus the medium of painting is paint and canvas; the medium of books is paper and ink.
+The gained precision in terms will help later, when we discuss more complicated edge cases.

-A change in medium often implies a corresponding change in the *mode* of perception.
+A change in medium often implies a corresponding change in the mode of perception.
 At some level of music production, for example, classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
-Brass, wood, wind, and air are all reasonable *media* through which sound and vibration can travel to a listener's ear.
-The *mode* of music appreciation is listening, which involves a set of conventional cultural techniques: the buying tickets, the fact that that there are tickets, dress code and proper comportment at a concert.
-A person from the deaf community may use other modes of listening, like leaning against sound amplifying speakers or touching the woodwind.
+Brass, wood, wind, and air are media through which sound and vibration travel to reach a listener's ear.
+The mode of music appreciation is listening, which involves a set of conventional cultural techniques: the buying of tickets, dress code, and proper comportment at a concert.
+But these modalities are not rigidly determined.
+Members of the deaf community, for example, may use other modes of listening, like leaning against sound amplifying speakers or touching the instrument while it is being played.

 Yet at another stage of music production, classical music involves notation.
 A whole system of distribution is built around the printing and circulation of sheet music.
-The modality of reading sheet music, as opposed to listening, requires a completely different grammar of body postures.
-It engages different practices and different cultural and financial institutions.
+The modality of reading sheet music requires a completely different from listening grammar of body postures.
+It involves other practices and strategies, cultural and financial institutions.

 We confuse the conversation when we conflate the modality of information (music, image, text) with the physical channel of its transmission (air,